About > History

 One hundred years after its initial meeting in a house in Governors Place, in 2013 YMCA opened its first purpose built Youth Centre in the Town and continues to provide support to hundreds of local young people across Carrickfergus.

 Carrickfergus YMCA has had a very rich history attracting the support of a significant number of local dignitaries to work.
 In the early days it provided reading rooms, Café and accommodation in the Town Centre.
-These included people such as John Legg who gave Legg Park to the town.
+These included people such as Charles McFerran Legg, who gifted Legg Park to the town in memory of his son Charles.
 Some of these people actually attended the YMCA Jubilee at Windsor Castle in 1894.

 In 1960 however, a report was produced by Lady Albemarle and this is commonly viewed as a watershed in the history of youth work – and is associated with the expansion and professionalization of youth work in the 1960s and 1970s.